St Bees: Transport links

+Train

 The village is served by St Bees railway station on the Cumbrian Coast Line, with trains from Barrow-in-Furness, Lancaster, Preston and Carlisle.
 As from May 20, 2018, there are 30 stopping passenger trains Monday to Saturday, and 16 trains a day on Sundays.

+Road

 The village is on the B5345 from Whitehaven to Iron Bridge junction near Beckermet.

+Bus

+Stagecoach runs services to either to Ergemont or Whitehaven.

 Sport and recreation

 The village has a football team which competes in the Cumbria County league.

 There are facilities for rugby, football and cricket at the Adams recreation ground adjacent to the Seacote beach.
 This playing field was created in memory of Baron Adams of Ennerdale.

 The sports facilities of St Bees School are also available, which include a sports hall, squash, tennis and fives courts, and an indoor swimming pool.